 It's no big deal, nobody got hurt.

 That's just bad information.
 It's theft, someone always gets hurt when a theft occurs.
-I'm sure, in part, theft became a crime because it brought hurt to someone.

 What You Should Never Take When Visiting a Cemetery in Illinois (or Anywhere)

 Have you ever been to a cemetery and seen coins left on top of a headstone?
 Maybe you saw a penny.
 Some headstones had a nickel or a dime.
 If you saw a quarter on top of a headstone, you were standing in the presence of great sadness, and sacrifice.